 Fact: Unlike the soft, pulpy, dissolvable ash that fires produce, volcanic ash is solid rock.
 Volcanic ash fragments can be quite tiny.
 That's why they can be dispersed a great distance (thousands of kilometers!) through the air and look just like a regular cloud.

-Pictured left is a photomicrograph of an ash particle from the 1980 Mt.
+Note the jagged morphology in the photomicrograph of an ash particle from the 1980 Mt.
 St. Helens eruption.
-Note its jagged morphology.
 You can also observe the evidence of what were once gas bubbles trapped in the rock.

 Volcanic ash is formed when volcanoes erupt explosively.
 When volatiles, such as water vapor or carbon dioxide, are trapped in magma, they want to bubble out and escape.
 If the lava is too viscous for the bubbles to rise to the surface and escape, the gas pressure inside the magma builds up until the gas bubbles explode, sending magma shrapnel out of the volcano, flying through the air as it cools into tiny ash fragments.
 During an eruption, as the magma is explosively ejected, pressure is decreased on deeper magma, causing it to quickly rise and follow the same explosive path.
 Other pyroclastic materials that erupt from volcanoes include blocks (big ones—these can be house-sized), bombs (medium ones—these can be football-sized), and lapilli (small ones—these are pebble-sized).
 These items are basically classified by size.
 Given their particle sizes, they don't stay airborne or travel particularly long distances from the immediate area of the volcano.
 Below is a recent (2009) photo of Redoubt volcano.
 Note the height of the ash cloud rising from the volcano and think about the fact that although it looks just like a nice puffy cloud, it is actually composed of nasty sharp little pieces of solid rock.